huangy22/data_blog_content/2018/Elasticity_of_demand/Elasticity_of_demand.md

 Price elasticity is an important economic concept that will help with forecasting your sales and setting prices.
 For instance, you can forecast the impact of a change in price on sales volume and sales revenue.
 If a small change in price is accompanied by a large change in quantity demanded, the product is said to be elastic (or responsive to price changes).
 On the other hand, a product is deemed inelastic if a large change in price is accompanied by a small amount of change in quantity demanded.
 For the past a few months, I've been struggling to understand the price elasticity of products at work.
 In this blog post, I want to start from a theoretical point of view and derive the asymptotic behavior for elasticity as a function of price.
 You will see a lot of equations in today's post, don't panic!

 Suppose we have $N$ products, each with price $P_n$, and send them out to $M$ customers.
-At each event $u$($u$ means box unit), when customer $m$ receives product $n$, the probability of purchase is captured by the following item-response-type model with price as an additional feature:
+At each event $u$, when customer $m$ receives product $n$, the probability of purchase is captured by the following item-response-type model with price as an additional feature:
 $$\text{prob}_u =  \text{prob} _{m,n} =\sigma (c(v _n + \delta v _m - P _n))$$

 Here, $\sigma$ is the sigmoid function, $P_n$ is the price of the product, $v_n$ represents the "value" of the product, $\delta v _m$ represents the customer's budget preference, meaning how much more or less she's willing to pay than average. $v_n$ and $\delta v _m$ both have the same unit with price.
 The coefficient $c$, with the unit of inverse price, characterizes how strongly the probability depends on the price.
 Note that $c P$ is a dimensionless number.